Great Artesian Basin

 The resource operations plan created a spring register listing the Great Artesian Basin springs that support significant cultural and environmental values.
 The water resource plan and resource operations plan protects the flow of groundwater to these springs.

 The spring register contains information about spring locations, the spring type, the management units that are connected or supplying water to the springs, decisions made about water licences that could impact the flow of water to the springs, and the cumulative spring factor for each spring.

 Spring factors are estimates of the change in pressure at a spring resulting from a water licence decision, as established under the resource operations plan.
 They are determined for new water licences granted from the unallocated water reserves (identified in the Great Artesian Basin Water Resource Plan), and for water licence relocations, amendments, surrenders, and cancellations; and added to the pre-existing cumulative spring factors for each relevant spring in the register.

 Water licensees in the water resource plan area are able to relocate water by transferring, amending or amalgamating all or part of their water licences.
 Relocations can occur provided these dealings are consistent with the rules in the resource operations plan regarding protection of entitlements of existing users and flow to springs.

 The relocation of a water licence enables a licensee to transfer ownership of the entitlement, permanently trading the water licence from the land to which it is attached, to another parcel(s) of land.

 This process differs from the more common form of water trading, whereby water allocations are traded independently of land titles and have their own registrable title.

-You can view past reports and historical documents relating to the Great Artesian Basin plans in library catalogue.
+You can view past reports and historical documents relating to the Great Artesian Basin plans in the library catalogue.

 Department of Natural Resources and Mines